zuozhenggh/learning-library/developer-library/micronaut-oci-atp/create/create.md

           enabled: true
     </copy>

-In addition create a new file called `src/main/resources/application-test.yml` which will contain your test configuration and set Flyway to clean the schema when the application starts, to ensure tests run with fresh data:
+Replace the contents of the file `src/main/resources/application-test.yml` with the following entry for flyway which will contain your test configuration and set Flyway to clean the schema when the application starts, to ensure tests run with fresh data:

     <copy>
     flyway: